 If you don't plan ahead, it becomes very easy to pay more than you should for car hire.
 For example, car hire excess insurance, if paid for at the rental desk, may even double the price of hiring a car for a week's holiday.
 So to help, here's some advice on buying your car rental insurance before you travel and seven other tips that could save you a fortune.

 1. Book Early

 It's simple: the earlier you book your hire car, the more money you save.
 If you book early for car hire during the low season, you could save hundreds of pounds.
 Likewise, booking early for the high season still offers significant savings.
-And with the advent of car hire comparison search tools – such as this one on the iCarhireinsurance website – you have no excuse for not booking early.
+And with the advent of car hire comparison search tools, you have no excuse for not booking early.

 2. Beware Of The Full-To-Empty Car Rental Fuel Policy

 Without fuel, your hire car adventure will grind to a halt before it has even started.
 As such, many car hire companies will 'helpfully' allow you to pay for a full tank of fuel upfront.
 However, the price of fuel is often inflated far beyond the local value, and if you opt for a full-to-empty policy, you'll receive no refund for unused fuel.
 Thus, you should look to hire from companies that offer a full-to-full fuel policy, as you then only pay for the fuel you use.